gyoza/kubernetes_python_helpers/README.md

 # kube_get_versions

-Will find all versions of kubernetes from kubernetes configuration files, references deploy_config.json for shortname context for matching system environments.
+Will find all versions of kubernetes from kubernetes configuration files, references deploy_config.json for shortname context for matching development environments if needed.

 _syntax: ./kube_get_versions.py_